harshi-saha/harshi-saha.github.io/_pages/experience.md

   * Helped raise **two million dollars** for sustainability and female health and education initiatives in India.
   * Volunteered in India at homes for children with special needs, young orphans, and rape victims.
   * Received two gold Presidential Volunteer Service awards for over **400 hours** of volunteer work.
+\

 **Title:** SBS Tutor \
 **Organization:** MVHS SBS [\[link\]](https://mvhs.fuhsd.org/academics/programs/study-buddy-tutoring) \
 **Location:** Cupertino, CA	\
 **Duration:** Aug 2017 – Dec 2017
-  * Provided free one-on-one tutoring for the Fall semester at Monta Vista High School, FUHSD.
-  * Worked with ESL students, and students without passing grades or who did not meet graduation requirements.
+  * Provided one-on-one tutoring for ESL students, and students that did not have passing grades.
   * Tutored English, Math, and Biology.
 Created study plans, and helped students with assignments and course material

 ---